FelixRDL/seeance/README.md

 - A registered Github Application (read more on this topic here https://developer.github.com/apps/building-github-apps/creating-a-github-app/)
 - A linux based server
 - An installation of NodeJS, NPM and Angular
+- An installation of Docker and Docker-Compose
+- An installation of Letsencrypt NGINX Certbot für Linux (https://certbot.eff.org/lets-encrypt/debianstretch-nginx.html)
+- A domain for your application

 ## Installation